: Collins Lake Resort in the winter

 Advertisements

 Mt.
 Hood is a magnet in the winter.
-The white slopes beckon with the fun of skiing, mountaineering, sledding, snowshoeing and the opportunity to clear your head and reunite with nature.
+The white slopes beckon with the fun of skiing and snowboarding, sledding, snowshoeing and the opportunity to cozy into a snowy setting and reunite with nature.

-While camping is an option for some, others might think winter calls for more robust shelter.
-These lodging options fit the bill and bring with them their own benefits from luxurious spas, to idyllic views, exciting experiences and authentic après-ski gatherings to make your wintertime Mt.
+These family-friendly lodging options fit the bill for ski and snowboard vacations, offering nearby access to the slopes and snow parks, exciting experiences and authentic après-ski gatherings to make your wintertime Mt.
 Hood visit even more memorable.

-As a bonus, these lodges all offer ski-and-stay package deals in partnership with nearby ski areas to make your winter getaway more streamlined and more affordable, and most have car-free transportation options to access Mt.
+As a bonus, these lodges all offer wintertime deals for skiers to make your winter getaway more streamlined and more affordable, and most have car-free transportation options to access Mt.
 Hood.

 Cooper Spur Mountain Resort